Jan. 6 panel sets prime-time hearing on Trump, awaits Bannon - NewsBreak

 Bannon’s apparent turnabout in testifying comes as he faces a criminal trial this month on two counts of contempt of Congress for defying the committee’s subpoena.
 He has argued that his testimony is protected by Trump’s claim of executive privilege, a claim the committee has countered as dubious because Trump had fired Bannon from the White House in 2017 and Bannon was thus a private citizen when he was consulting with Trump in the run-up to the riot.

-Bannon has expressed preference for a public hearing, but committee members on Sunday demurred.

-“The way that we have treated every single witness is the same, that they come in, they talk to the committee there,” Raskin said.
-“If they’re going to take a deposition, they’re sworn under oath.
-It’s videotaped.
-It’s recorded, and then we take it from there.”

-The committee says it wants to hear from Bannon because he “had specific knowledge about the events planned for Jan.
+The committee has said there is evidence that Bannon “had specific knowledge about the events planned for Jan.
 6 before they occurred."
 It cited as an example comments that he made on his podcast the day before the riot.

 “It’s not going to happen like you think it’s going to happen.
 OK, it’s going to be quite extraordinarily different.
 All I can say is strap in,” Bannon said in that podcast.
 “All hell is going to break loose tomorrow. ...
 So many people said, ‘Man, if I was in a revolution, I would be in Washington.’
 Well, this is your time in history.”

-Kinzinger spoke on ABC's “This Week, Lofgren was on CNN's “State of the Union," and Raskin appeared on CBS' “Face the Nation.”
+Kinzinger spoke on ABC's “This Week" and Lofgren was on CNN's “State of the Union.”

 Associated Press writer Hannah Fingerhut in Rehoboth Beach, Delaware, contributed to this report.